 On December 7th 2012 I closed my eyes.
 I was being pumped with so much medicine that it was hard to keep my eyes open.
 The medicine was there to take the pain away from my chest.
 A pain that I had never felt before.
 It wasn’t really a pain, but more a feeling of death.
 I remember waiting for the squad to arrive, not wanting to die, but knowing that this could very well be it.
-I’d already told Tracey I loved her and to tell Joshua I loved him to when I called to tell my wife that I thought that this was it.
-The women waiting by me, kept me thinking about the sound of the sirens from the ambulance rather than giving up.
+I’d already told Tracey I loved her and to tell Joshua I loved him, when I called to tell my wife that I thought that this was it.
+The women who kept me talking, kept me thinking about the sound of the sirens from the ambulance rather than giving up.
 I think their adrenaline was pumping just as fast as mine.

-The ambulance arrived I couldn’t really speak, I kept gasping and asking the driver to get me there.
-Arriving at the hospital was a silent loud noise that was so muffled that I really couldn’t decipher where I was.
+The ambulance arrived, I couldn’t really speak, I kept gasping and asking the driver to get me there.
+Arriving at the hospital was a silent, but loud noise that was so muffled that I really couldn’t decipher where I was.
 Then it came, the tiredness and exhausting breaths that I couldn’t control anymore on my own.

 So, closing my eyes was it, a feeling of sorrow, goodbyes and tears in my eyes.